Master of Science (M.S.) Overview

 All applicants are considered for scholarships, fellowships, and GTA positions upon submission of a complete application.
 It is suggested that applicants complete their applications by the priority deadlines to ensure consideration before positions are filled.
 The department offers funding opportunities for first-year graduate students.
-GRA positions are dependent on faculty research and applicants should contact individual faculty members regarding their research openings.
+GRA positions are dependent on faculty research.
 Note: Graduate students who meet the prerequisites for Scholarship Eligibility or Fellowship Eligibility and have completed an application by the fall priority deadline will be considered for nomination for the Self Graduate Fellowship.
 Information regarding the benefits available to GTAs and GRAs can be found in the KU Policy Library.

 Application materials required for consideration: